SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

   that he thinks COVID-19 has $R_0 \sim 6.7$ or so.
 This is apparently based on some data from the Yale School of Medicine. <sup id="fn9a">[[9]](#fn9)</sup>  I'd have thought that a bit high, but the Delta (and Delta+) variants are a bit more virulent.
 For once I'm _insufficiently_ pessimistic!
-(However: if there is sufficient "natural" immunity from people who've already had COVID, that would be added to the vaccination fraction.
+(However: if there were sufficient "natural" immunity from people who'd already had COVID, that would be added to the immune fraction.
   But in order for us to be at herd immunity now, with about 50% vaccination, we'd need an additional 35% of natural immune people.
 We don't have that.
 Get vaccinated.
-It's better than getting COVID, anyway.)
+It's better than getting COVID!)
 - __Important point:__ _Nobody is yet at herd immunity!_  This means the unvaccinated _cannot_
   walk around hoping to be protected by the vaccinated around them.